TEXT-S&P summary: PT Medco Energi Internasional Tbk.

 -- Standard & Poor’s Raises Its Oil Price Assumptions; Natural Gas Price Assumptions Unchanged, March 22, 2012

--- Global Criteria For Rating The Oil And Gas Exploration And Production Industry, Jan.
+-- Key Credit Factors: Global Criteria For Rating The Oil And Gas Exploration And Production Industry, Jan.
 20, 2012

 -- 2008 Corporate Criteria: Analytical Methodology, April 15, 2008